What is Inventory Valuation?

 2. Major Category Method

-The major category method groups inventories into their major categories.
-For our lawnmower example, we can group inventories by engine size.
-This method involves calculating the value of the inventories using market price and cost prices solely.
-Then, the lower of the two numbers are used.
-Using the same numbers from the item by item method:
+The major category method groups inventories into major categories.
+For our lawnmower example, we might group inventories by engine size.
+This method involves calculating the value of the inventories using solely market price and cost price.
+Using the same numbers as with the item by item method:

 Using the major category method, we obtain an inventory value of $810,000.